LahiruTjay/mars-rover-demo/README.md

 * When a Plateau is created, the bottom right co-ordinates are always (0, 0)
 * The square directly North from (x, y) is (x, y + 1)
+* Upper limits of the plateau is given will create a virtual grid.
+Eg. If (5, 5) coordinates given, the plateau will be a 6x6 grid.
+* Input for the application will be taken from a file.

 # Design